-makers was two-fold.
-First to identify the most efficient monetary rules, in the sense that it provided the lowest level of instability in (say) inflation for any given level of output volatility-the so-called Taylor efficiency frontier (Figure III-2).
+Taylor also provided the framework for assessing alternative monetary rules based on the volatility of inflation and output.
+Recognizing that the primary objective of monetary policy is to provide an anchor for inflation expectations, he argued it is crucial for the central bank to react sufficiently strongly to inflationary developments so as to raise real interest rates and deflate the economy.
+A secondary objective was to provide support to the real economy by reacting to cyclical developments.
+Within these constraints, the job of the monetary policymakers was twofold.
+First, to identify the most efficient monetary rules, in the sense that it provided the lowest level of instability in (say) inflation for any given level of output volatilitythe so-called Taylor efficiency frontier (Figure 3.2).
 Second, choosing the preferred and most robust rule from this frontier given their own preferences between these two sources of macroeconomic instability.

-37. This framework has been the workhorse for the large literature on monetary analysis for the last decade.
+This framework has been the workhorse for the large literature on monetary analysis for the last decade.
 The vast majority of the analysis has been on industrial countries, and even within this most work has focused on closed economy models of the United States.
-It has encompassed everything from three equation representations of monetary policy to large models such as the Federal Reserve's FRB-US.
+It has encompassed everything from three-equation representations of monetary policy to large models such as the Federal Reserve's FRB-US.
 In addition to examining the best options for a given model, there has also been work on which rules provide robust outcomes when parameters are uncertain or the analysis incorporates models with different theoretical structures.
 One general conclusion from this literature is that in large countries the monetary authorities should respond to both inflation and the output gap.
 Another is that the monetary authorities should put more weight on inflation and less weight on the output gap as the country becomes more open to trade, but that there is little benefit from including the exchange rate in the policy rule.
-Finally, there appear to be significant gains from smoothing interest rate changes over time, consistent with empirical evidence that policy makers indulge in this practice.
+Finally, there appear to be significant gains from smoothing interest rate changes over time, consistent with empirical evidence that policymakers indulge in this practice.